apiaryio/api-blueprint-ast/README.md

 + `description` ...
 Description of the Action (`.raw` or `.html`)
 + `method` ...
 HTTP request method defining the action
 + `parameters` ...
 Ordered array of resource's URI [parameters](#parameter-section) description sections specific to this action
-+ `headers` ...
-Ordered array of HTTP headers that are expected to be send and received with every HTTP message bound to this resource with the same HTTP request method
 + `examples` ...
 Ordered array of HTTP transaction [examples](#example-section) for the relevant HTTP request method

 ### Payload Section